ShimaTaku818/R-as-GIS-for-Economists/docs/SpatialInteractionVectorVector.md

 + raster-vector: raster data (target) against vector data (source)
 + raster-raster: raster data (target) against raster data (source)

 Among the four, our focus here is the first case.
 The second case will be discussed in Chapter 5.
-We will not cover the third and fourth cases in this class.^[This is because it is almost always the case that our target data is a vector data (e.g., city or farm fields as points, political boundaries as polygons, etc).]
+We will not cover the third and fourth cases in this course.
+This is because it is almost always the case that our target data is a vector data (e.g., city or farm fields as points, political boundaries as polygons, etc).

 Category 1 can be further broken down into different sub categories depending on the type of spatial objects (point, line, and polygon).
 Here, we will ignore any spatial joins that involve lines.
 This is because objects represented by lines are rarely observations units in econometric analysis nor the source data that we will extract values from.^[Note that we did not extract any attribute values of railroads in Chapter 1, Demonstration 4.
-We just calculated the travel length of the railroads, which does not fall under our definition of spatial join.].
+We just calculated the travel length of the railroads, which does not fall under our definition of spatial join.]
 So, here is the list of the types of spatial joins we will learn.

 1. points (target) against polygons (source)
 2. polygons (target) against points (source)